Best Resources to Learn GameMaker Studio: 5 Tutorials, Top 10 Extensions

 1. GameMaker Studio is a free game development software.

-2. It’s easy to use, with drag and drop functionality.
+2. It’s easy to use, with drag-and-drop functionality.

 3. You can create games without any programming knowledge.